-22.5 Reasonable Suspicion Testing - All Employees Performing Safety-Sensitive Functions, and All University Employees in Bargaining Units B and E functions or any employee of the University in bargaining units B and E when there is reason to suspect that alcohol, marijuana or other controlled substance use may be adversely affecting the employee's job performance or that the employee may present a danger to the physical safety of the employee or another.
+22.5 Reasonable Suspicion Testing - All Employees Performing Safety-Sensitive Functions, and All University Employees in Bargaining Units B and E

+- A. Reasonable suspicion testing for alcohol, marijuana or other controlled substances may be directed by the University for any employee performing safety-sensitive functions or any employee of the University in bargaining units B and E when there is reason to suspect that alcohol, marijuana or other controlled substance use may be adversely affecting the employee's job performance or that the employee may present a danger to the physical safety of the employee or another. - B. Specific objective grounds must be stated in writing that support the reasonable suspicion.
+Examples of specific objective grounds include but are not limited to: